JamesSwinton/ag-grid-readme/README.md

 ### Stargazers

-Founded in 2016, AG Grid has seen a steady-rise in popularity and is now the market leader for Data Grids:
+Founded in 2016, AG Grid has seen a steady rise in popularity and is now the market leader for Data Grids:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://api.star-history.com/svg?repos=ag-grid/ag-grid&type=Date&theme=dark"/>